Can Baró

-Can Baró is a neighborhood in the Horta-Guinardó district of Barcelona, Catalonia (Spain).
+Can Baró (/ca/, /es/) is a neighborhood in the Horta-Guinardó district of Barcelona, Catalonia (Spain).

 It is home to the Turó de la Rovira Museum of the History of Barcelona (MUHBA) heritage site, where anti-aircraft batteries were stationed during the Spanish Civil War.
 This heritage location also became a popular destination for crowds to gather at night-time, largely due to the peaceful location and panoramic view of the city.

-As of May 2 2023, Barcelona City Council has closed access to the Turó de la Rovira site between 1930 and 0900 hours in the summer, and 1730 and 0900 hours in the winter, due to concerns regarding noise pollution and antisocial behaviour.
+On 2 May 2023, Barcelona City Council closed access to the Turó de la Rovira site between 19:30 and 09:00 in the summer, and 17:30 and 09:00 hours in the winter, due to concerns regarding noise pollution and antisocial behaviour.

 History

 The area of Can Baro is named after a farmhouse of the same name which was built in 1674 by Josep Pascual de Pascali, the Baron of Sant Lluís.
 The farmhouse has lived many lives since then; in 1909 it served as a refuge for people fleeing the city of Barcelona during the Tragic Week.
 In addition, the Can Baro farmhouse served as a hospital during the Spanish Civil War.